solson/oos/README.markdown

 Downloading and Compiling oos
 -----------------------------

-You will need to have installed gcc, make, nasm, genisoimage (cdrkit), and [ooc][ooc].
-I recommend you get the very latest version of ooc from the [git repo][oocgit], because ooc is still in development and oos usually relies on some pretty recent bugfixes.
+You will need to have installed gcc, make, nasm, genisoimage (cdrkit), and [rock][rock] (the ooc compiler).
+I recommend you get the very latest version of rock from the [git repo][rockgit], because ooc is still in development and oos usually relies on some pretty recent bugfixes.
 If you want to run oos in an emulator, bochs is a good choice, and there is a makefile target for it.

 After you have all that, it is as simple as: